Games > Ultima Ratio Regum

 Uncover an intellectual conspiracy to rewrite history in perhaps the most culturally, religiously and socially detailed procedural world ever generated.

-Ultima Ratio Regum ("the last argument of kings") is a game which aims to integrate thematic content on historiography, philosophical idealism and the rise of modernist grand narratives, with the deep, complex and challenging gameplay one expects from a "classic" roguelike (and, of course, an ANSI display and permadeath).
+Ultima Ratio Regum ("the last argument of kings") is a game designed to combine the massive and varied world of games like Dwarf Fortress or Europa Universalis with the cryptic puzzle-solving and clue following of games like The Outer Wilds and La-Mulana.
 Set approximately around the Scientific Revolution, the player is tasked with discovering a conspiracy via identifying procedurally-generated clues hidden throughout the world's cultures, religions and societies; the game features extensive procedural generation of everything from tombs and religious altars to (in the future) paintings and sculptures, any or all of which may contain the clues required in a given playthrough.
-The latest major release, 0.9, introduces currencies, procedurally-generated items, trade, and ship-board travel.
+The latest major releases, 0.9 and 0.10, introduce currencies, procedurally-generated items, trade, and ship-board travel.
 1.0 is coming soon - watch this space!